PutriNurulFadilah/Detection-Transformer-for-Object-Detection/README.md

 | DETR-R101  | 2,2      | 0.636 | 0.547 | 0.547 | 0.238 | 0.402 | 0.596 | 0.552 |
 | DETR-R50   | 2        | **0.677** | **0.597** | **0.586** | **0.437** | **0.454** | 0.610 | **0.605** |
 | DETR-R101  | 2        | 0.666 | 0.590 | 0.580 | 0.430 | 0.438 | **0.626** | 0.594 |

+ResNet-50 consistently outperformed ResNet-101 across all configurations, both under default settings and with dilated convolution.
+The best performance was achieved using dilation at stage 4 (rate = 2), resulting in an mAP of 0.586 and AR of 0.605.